pagilla18/pagilla18.github.io/README.md

 Our ecosystem features two distinct app distributions.
 Data handling varies depending on the specific version you install:

 Premium/Paid Applications (Pure Audio Music Player): Contain zero advertisements and utilize no third-party tracking layers.
 Your usage habits remain entirely private and offline.
-Free Applications (Bitperfect Canary Music Player, Shopping List Tracker and BookStreak : book tracker and TBR) (Ad-Supported): To keep these tools free to download, this version may display third-party advertisements.
+Free Applications (Pure Audio Music Player (free), Shopping List Tracker and BookStreak : book tracker and TBR) (Ad-Supported): To keep these tools free to download, this version may display third-party advertisements.
 These ad providers (such as Google AdMob) may access device identifiers (like the Android Advertising ID) to serve non-personalized or personalized ads and monitor ad performance.
 No financial transaction details or user tracking profiles are stored or accessed by Robin Sound Labs.

 Local Typography: To display interface typography, font assets are bundled locally within the application package and are rendered completely offline.
 No network requests are made to external engines for asset delivery.